How to find the best server virtualization management software How to perform a Hyper-V to VMware migration

 Disadvantages of full virtualization

 Despite virtualization's broad adoption and continued success, there are some drawbacks to the technology.
-The use of hypervisors and hardware-assisted processors offers excellent performance compared to bare-metal (nonvirtualized) OS and application deployments, but the hypervisor itself still adds a layer of additional complexity to the technology stack that an organization must pay for, implement and manage.
+The use of hypervisors and hardware-assisted processors offers excellent performance compared to bare-metal (nonvirtualized) OS and application deployments, but the hypervisor itself still adds a layer of additional complexity to the technology stack that an organization must procure, license, implement and manage.

 IT professionals must consider availability and risk in VM deployments.
 In bare-metal environments, a server fault will affect one workload.
 In a virtualized environment, a physical server fault or failure can affect every VM running on the system.
 For example, if a server running five VMs should fail, all five of those workloads will fail as well and must be recovered.
-This makes protection and recovery schemes very important in virtualized data centers.
+Multiple VMs on the same system can also potentially congest the system's available LAN bandwidth.
+This makes load balancing, protection and recovery schemes very important in virtualized data centers.

 What is paravirtualization?

 Para means alongside or partial, and paravirtualization gained attention as one potential answer to full virtualization's early performance issues.
-Paravirtualization seeks to bolster virtualization performance by enabling an OS to recognize the presence of a hypervisor.
-It enables the OS to communicate directly with that hypervisor to share activity that would otherwise be complex and time-consuming for the hypervisor's VM manager to handle.
+Paravirtualization sought to bolster early virtualization performance by enabling an OS to recognize the presence of a hypervisor.
+Products such as IBM LPAR enabled the OS to communicate directly with that hypervisor to share activity that would otherwise be complex and time-consuming for the hypervisor's VM manager to handle.
 Commands sent from the OS to the hypervisor are dubbed hypercalls.
+At the same time, the OS can still talk to and manage the underlying hardware layer -- that's the para or partial angle.

 For paravirtualization to work, admins must modify or adapt the guest VM OSes to implement an API capable of exchanging hypercalls with the paravirtualization hypervisor.
 Typically, a paravirtualized hypervisor, such as Xen, requires OS support and drivers built into the Linux kernel and other OSes.